emendir/WalytisTechnologies/Endra/1-IntroToEndra.md

 # Endra Protocol

-_A peer-to-peer encrypted messaging protocol supporting multiple devices per user._
+_A peer-to-peer encrypted messaging protocol._

 Endra can be used for more than just instant messaging - shared calendars, project management tools and an endless amount of distributed communications systems can be built using it.